 Automatic pool covers do the same job, but with the added convenience of covering your pool with just the press of a button.
 But, is an automatic pool cover worth it and how much does an automatic pool cover cost?

-Well, it depends on the individual really.
+Well, it depends on the individual.
 They have the same benefits as manual pool covers.
 The only difference is the convenience.
-While manual covers require physical labor for operating but automatic covers just need the flick of a switch.
+While manual covers require physical labor for operating automatic covers just need the flick of a switch.
 But the cost might not be worth it for some.
 For those who have the cash to spend, they can be quite nice to have.

-In this article, I am going to talk about how much does an automatic pool covers costs, look into the economic benefits of automatic pool covers if any, and explore if the benefits outweigh the costs.
+Today we’ll talk about how much an automatic pool cover costs, look into the economic benefits of automatic pool covers if any, and explore if the benefits outweigh the costs.

 These will give you an overall idea to decide whether installing automatic pool covers are worth it or not.